€106.960 The share price fell by -0.06 % 02/06/2023 13:57

 BUSINESS MODEL

 VINCI’s business model is stable in its fundamentals and can be applied to ever-expanding geographies and areas of expertise.
 This stability and versatility are what gives it such immense resilience.
-The Group’s strategy is to adapt and hone this robust model as it continues to develop across its three businesses – Concessions, Energy and Construction.
-VINCI is also harnessing its innovation capacity while engaging in the environmental transition to achieve responsible, sustainable growth.
+The Group’s strategy is to adapt and hone this robust model as it continues to develop across its three businesses: Concessions, Energy and Construction.
+VINCI’s priority is to actively engage in the energy and environmental transition, by harnessing its innovation capacity to achieve responsible, sustainable growth.

 BUSINESS MODEL